mementoMori-FCDK/setInterval-timer/README.md

 # setInterval-timer

+Implements timer using JavaScript.
-implements timer using JavaScript /n uses async setInterval to iterate the timer
+Uses async setInterval to iterate the timer

 see script.js for documentation